qornanali/faq-bot/docs/en/how-to-use.md

 ### Specifications check

-To make sure, your changes did not disrupt anything, try _unit-test_ We'll call it as `spec` in this project .
+To make sure, your changes did not disrupt anything, try _unit-test_ We'll call it as `spec` in this project.

-Open terminal / command-line at project directory then run the following :
+Open terminal / command-line at project directory then run the following:

 ```console
 $ bundle exec rspec
 ```

-Make sure your changes did not decrease the percentage of _code-coverage_ .
+Make sure your changes did not decrease the percentage of _code-coverage_.

 ## How to contribute